BrianRuizy/gatsby-minimal-portfolio/_data/featured/favours.md

 title: Favours app
 category: application
 thumbnail: /assets/image-6.jpg
-metaDescription: 'A local marketplace for small-jobs, where users can commit to a posted favour in exchange for cash.'
+metaDescription: 'A location based marketplace for small-jobs, where users can commit to a posted favour in exchange for cash.'
 ---
-# h1 Heading 8-)
+## h1 Heading 8-)

 ## h2 Heading